Cheating in baseball: Grip enhancers

-Pitchers may unfairly improve their grip on the baseball.
-Applying a sticky substance such as pine tar to their pitching hand can greatly improve the spin rate of a thrown baseball, which results in more movement on breaking balls.
-While the use of such "foreign substances" is a violation of MLB rules, historically it was rarely enforced.
+Pitchers have used sticky substances, such as pine tar, to enhance their grip and greatly improve the spin rate of a thrown baseball, which results in more movement on pitches.
+While the use of such "foreign substances" is a violation of MLB rules, historically, it was rarely enforced.
 The only substance that pitchers may legally use to improve their grip is rosin, via a rosin bag kept on the mound.

 Grip enhancing substances are usually hidden somewhere, such as inside a pitcher's glove or cap, so it can be accessed while pitching.
 Michael Pineda of the New York Yankees was ejected from a game on April 23, 2014, after being caught with a smear of pine tar on the right side of his neck.
 Although Pineda claimed that he had applied it "trying to be careful not to hit somebody on the other team", he was suspended for 10 games.

 Large increases in measured spin rates during the 2020 and 2021 MLB seasons led to scrutiny of this area.
 A highly effective grip enhancer used by pitchers to increase spin rates has been Spider Tack, a product developed for strongman competitors to have a better grip on 100 to 160 kg concrete Atlas stones.

 In May 2021, four pitchers in Minor League Baseball received 10-game suspensions after being caught using grip enhancers.

 On June 15, 2021, MLB announced new guidance regarding "a uniform standard for the consistent application of the rules, including regular checks of all pitchers regardless of whether an opposing club's manager makes a request."
 Included in MLB's announcement were mandatory checks of all pitchers by umpires, with any player found to have a foreign substance immediately ejected and suspended for 10 games.
 Enforcement across MLB began on June 21, with Seattle Mariners pitcher Hector Santiago becoming the first player to be ejected under the heightened enforcement, on June 27.